 Artwork by Aberjhani is currently being assembled for publication in a forthcoming artbook on the coronavirus pandemic and featuring writings by authors from around the world.
 To keep up with developments on the project please visit the artist-author at Bright Skylark Literary Productions.

-Battle Against the COVID-19 Curve acrylic print by Aberjhani.
-Bring your artwork to life with the stylish lines and added depth of an acrylic print.
-Your image gets printed directly onto the back of a 1/4" thick sheet of clear acrylic.
-The high gloss of the acrylic sheet complements the rich colors of any image to produce stunning results.
-Two different mounting options are available, see below.
+Battle Against the COVID-19 Curve metal print by Aberjhani.
+Bring your artwork to life with the stylish lines and added depth of a metal print.
+Your image gets printed directly onto a sheet of 1/16" thick aluminum.
+The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
+The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.

 The race to beat what scientists describe as the COVID-19 curve, meaning the highest likely impact levels of the 2020 coronavirus pandemic, began... more